kaitlyncrowley/data150/methods.md

 Bayesian geostatistical modeling is a method that is utilized in order to create a high resolution description of specific variables, especially in areas where there is a lack of data, taking uncertainty into account (Gething et al., 2015).
 This method is one that is continuously evolving and often involves methods such as Kriging, Integrated Nested Laplace Approximation, and Empirical Bayesian Kriging, all of which have varying levels of accuracy, especially when taking spatial data into account.

-Y(s) = xT(s) + (s) +  ε(s)
+Y(s) = xT(s)B + w(s) +  ε(s)

 The equation above is the basic geostatistical model.
 The first term x(T)(s) represents the covariates that are entered into the model.
 These covariates, in the scope of this research, are the data that is collected through the NDHS, GIS mapping, and remote sensing.
-This vector of information is then multiplied by the “ vector of regression coefficients” (Gelfand & Banerjee, 2017, p.
-2), which is the relationship between the two variables.  (s) is the spatial component of the model, taking the location into account (Gelfand & Banerjee, 2017).
+This vector of information is then multiplied by the “B vector of regression coefficients” (Gelfand & Banerjee, 2017, p.
+2), which is the relationship between the two variables.  w(s) is the spatial component of the model, taking the location into account (Gelfand & Banerjee, 2017).
 This value is often calculated through a Gaussian Process to calculate a random field (Gething et al., 2015), utilizing the randomly generated random spatial term.
 The ε(s) is often known as “white noise” and serves to create more variance (Gelfand & Banerjee, 2017, p.
 3).
 These values can also be referenced as the “uncorrelated error terms” (Bosco et al., 2017, p.
 5).
 All of these elements added result in a vector representing a measurement at the location s (Y(s)).
 The most important part of this process is the Bayesian inference, utilizing the result from the model.

 p(Θ|E) = (p(Θ) × p(E|Θ))/ p(E)